Pentax K-1 vs K-3 II

-The Pentax K-1 and the Pentax K-3 II are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and April 2015.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (K-1) and an APS-C sensor.
-The K-1 has a resolution of 36.2 megapixel, whereas the K-3 II provides 24.1 MP.
+The Pentax K-1 and the Pentax K-3 II are two enthusiast cameras that were officially introduced, respectively, in February 2016 and April 2015.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (K-1) and an APS-C (K-3 II) sensor.
+The K-1 has a resolution of 36.2 megapixels, whereas the K-3 II provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 II is notably smaller (13 percent) than the Pentax K-1.
 Moreover, the K-3 II is markedly lighter (21 percent) than the K-1.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.